How to Know If You Are Meditating Correctly

 Before You Start: Set Up a Safe, Simple Practice

-Before you begin, make the practice small, clear, and safe enough to repeat.
-You do not need perfect silence or a perfect mood; you need a simple setup that lets you notice and return.
+Set the practice up so it is small, clear, and safe enough to repeat.
+You do not need perfect silence or a perfectly calm mood; you need a simple arrangement that lets you recognize wandering and come back.
+One pattern we notice is that beginners often improve faster when the session feels almost too ordinary.

 How Correct Meditation Works in the Mind